Conditions

 Example

-Here, I will use the Conditions
+Here, you will use the Conditions

 node in the Google account login process